rbuoen/free-code-camp/README.md

 # free-code-camp
-A repository for projects I complete while going through Free Code Camp
+A repository for projects I have completed while taking FreeCodeCamp courses.